Developer(s) – Image & Form Games

 Storyline – 7/10

 A distant sequel to SteamWorld Dig, the cowbots are now living an existence of slavery and oppression following the destruction of the Earth, and civilization has become an eternal struggle for survival.
 The plot follows Captain Piper, who attempts to recruit a team of mercenaries for hire to embark on a space adventure throughout the universe.
-Whilst the main plot may sound simplistic in scope, the story is kept fresh throughout with the incorporation of character development in each of Piper’s mercenaries as the adventure goes on, and clever humour thrown in for good measure.
+Whilst the main plot may sound simplistic in scope, the story is kept fresh throughout with the incorporation of character development in each of Piper’s mercenaries as the adventure goes on, and clever humor is thrown in for good measure.

 Originality – 10/10

 To put it simply, this game plays out not only like no other SteamWorld game before it, but unlike any other game in general.
 It incorporates a blend of turn-based and real-time combat that for once works flawlessly, and proves that indie developers can demonstrate as much initiative and excellence in gameplay innovation as any mainstream developer out there.
-I was extremely impressed with this title, and I’m very much looking forward to seeing what direction Image and Form take in the next instalment within this wonderful gaming mythos.
+I was extremely impressed with this title, and I’m very much looking forward to seeing what direction Image and Form take in the next installment within this wonderful gaming mythos.

 In summation, SteamWorld Heist is a wonderfully addictive and satisfying gaming experience that I highly recommend.
 Despite the fact that I believe it could have been made to last much longer, what there is to do throughout is enjoyable to the very last hour, and certainly stands out to me as the best indie title of 2016 so far.